When you visit the f.lux website or use our software, we work hard to protect your privacy.

 When we collect the usage information described above, we only use this data in aggregate form, and not in a manner that would identify you personally.
 For example, this aggregate data can tell us how many users speak a particular language, or how many people use a particular feature of the Software, and we can use that knowledge to make the Software useful to as many users as possible.

-From time to time, Company may send Notifications or messages (each, a “Notification”) to you on the device(s) on which you are using the Software as part of our automatic updates.
+From time to time, Company may send notifications or messages (each, a “Notification”) to you on the device(s) on which you are using the Software as part of our automatic updates.
 Company may send you Notifications to highlight new features or tell you about changes to the Software.
-Notifications will display using your default web browser (because this is the most secure way for Company to communicate these messages to you).
+Notifications will display using a system notifier, or your default web browser (because this is the most secure way for Company to communicate these messages to you).
 You may opt out of receiving Notifications by disabling Software updates.

 We neither rent nor sell your information in personally identifiable form to anyone.
 However, we may share your information with third parties as described in this section: